 Abdul Basit of Paskitan is an engineer who likes to experiment with short comedy film.
 “This workshop will help me go to the next level,” he said.

 Arshdeep Arshi of India studied English literature, then discovered theater as a way to connect stories with people.
 She said she’s looking forward to learning skills to create more of those connections.
 “This is something I could never afford to do without this program.”

 The grant funding supports the participants’ travel and lodging on campus, instruction and a few “road trips” in Southern Indiana for them to get a feel for the people and culture.

 The workshop students will learn both production skills and how to develop story ideas based on their impressions of Southern Indiana.
 Each will pitch film ideas, then discuss in small groups which are most viable.
 They’ll each have several assignments to help them learn to operate cameras, edit and produce some footage.
-Then, in three teams of 10, students will collaborate on one of the three final film ideas.
+Then, in 10 teams of three, students will collaborate on one of the 10 final film ideas.

 Arshi recounted her first interaction with local Hoosiers when she arrived in town over the weekend.
 While she and other participants walked around campus, they ran into a family with a small child and a dog.
 The Punjab visitors struck up a conversation, and Arshi said the child’s comments about her dog led her to arrive at the notion that Hoosiers are creative storytellers.

 To work toward their own storytelling, participants will combine discussions and critiques with hands-on learning, taking advantage of The Media School’s faculty and tech expertise.
 They’ll also watch films at special showings in Franklin Hall and on campus in the IU libraries or IU Cinema.